marziamostafa/next.js-core-concept/README.md

 The difference between catch-all and optional catch-all segments is that with optional, the route without the parameter is also matched
 ![alt text](image-9.png)

+## over-write the next.js default 404 page:

+to over-write the default 404 page by the next.js we need to open a not-found.jsx file inside the app folder

+for dynamic routes it won't show 404 with wrong id. so we need to validate the id